your French knitting companion

 Needle size comparison showing larger needles for loose knitters, smaller for tight

-Too few stitches (loose gauge): Try smaller needles.
-Go down one needle size and swatch again.
+Too few stitches per 4 inches (loose gauge): Your fabric is more open than intended.
+Switch to smaller needles โ€” go down by one size โ€” and swatch again.

 When Exact Gauge Matters Most